Pluto28/chip8/README.md

    - [ ] terminal based debug probe(a debugger like gdb)

    - [ ] Add support for posix compliant command lines options using argv

-   - [ ] Rewrite the graphics engine to be more efficient